 - Benefits that involve raffles or prizes based on chance.

-As a patron, you’re joining Patreon to be part of an exciting movement to support a creator’s membership while you get special benefits, like access to your creator, merchandise (when offered), exclusivity, and engaging experiences with the creator and patron community.
+As a patron, you’re joining Patreon to be part of an exciting movement to support a creator’s membership while you get special benefits, which may include access to your creator, merchandise (when offered), exclusivity, and engaging experiences with the creator and patron community.
 In exchange, you pay Patreon for membership programs, on a subscription basis, to access and support creators you like.
-To become a patron, simply create an account, add your preferred payment method, and join a membership program on Patreon to start supporting your creator!

 The timing and amount of each membership subscription depends on the type of membership agreement you enter into, and the creator you support.
 You can see the details as you join, as well as in the receipt sent to you after each successful payment.
 You can view all your active membership subscriptions and billing history on your membership page.